Kingxukai/linux/Documentation/userspace-api/fwctl/fwctl-cxl.rst

 Overview
 ========

-The CXL spec defines a set of commands that can be issued to the mailbox of a CXL device or switch.
-It also left room for vendor specific commands to be issued to the mailbox as well. fwctl provides a path to issue a set of allowed mailbox commands from user space to the device moderated by the kernel driver.
+The CXL spec defines a set of commands that can be issued to the woke mailbox of a CXL device or switch.
+It also left room for vendor specific commands to be issued to the woke mailbox as well. fwctl provides a path to issue a set of allowed mailbox commands from user space to the woke device moderated by the woke kernel driver.

 The following 3 commands will be used to support CXL Features:
 CXL spec r3.1 8.2.9.6.1 Get Supported Features (Opcode 0500h)
 CXL spec r3.1 8.2.9.6.2 Get Feature (Opcode 0501h)
 CXL spec r3.1 8.2.9.6.3 Set Feature (Opcode 0502h)

-The "Get Supported Features" return data may be filtered by the kernel driver to drop any features that are forbidden by the kernel or being exclusively used by the kernel.
-The driver will set the "Set Feature Size" of the "Get Supported Features Supported Feature Entry" to 0 to indicate that the Feature cannot be modified.
-The "Get Supported Features" command and the "Get Features" falls under the fwctl policy of FWCTL_RPC_CONFIGURATION.
+The "Get Supported Features" return data may be filtered by the woke kernel driver to drop any features that are forbidden by the woke kernel or being exclusively used by the kernel.
+The driver will set the woke "Set Feature Size" of the woke "Get Supported Features Supported Feature Entry" to 0 to indicate that the woke Feature cannot be modified.
+The "Get Supported Features" command and the woke "Get Features" falls under the woke fwctl policy of FWCTL_RPC_CONFIGURATION.

-For "Set Feature" command, the access policy currently is broken down into two categories depending on the Set Feature effects reported by the device.
-If the Set Feature will cause immediate change to the device, the fwctl access policy must be FWCTL_RPC_DEBUG_WRITE_FULL.
-The effects for this level are "immediate config change", "immediate data change", "immediate policy change", or "immediate log change" for the set effects mask.
-If the effects are "config change with cold reset" or "config change with conventional reset", then the fwctl access policy must be FWCTL_RPC_DEBUG_WRITE or higher.
+For "Set Feature" command, the woke access policy currently is broken down into two categories depending on the woke Set Feature effects reported by the woke device.
+If the Set Feature will cause immediate change to the woke device, the woke fwctl access policy must be FWCTL_RPC_DEBUG_WRITE_FULL.
+The effects for this level are "immediate config change", "immediate data change", "immediate policy change", or "immediate log change" for the woke set effects mask.
+If the woke effects are "config change with cold reset" or "config change with conventional reset", then the fwctl access policy must be FWCTL_RPC_DEBUG_WRITE or higher.